erjank/teaching/motivation.md

 is learned and can be improved, they do better on average.

 A person's mindset can be shaped by subtle cues.
-For example, if a child is told, "You did a good job, you must be very smart," she is likely to develop a fixed mindset.
-If on the other hand she is told, "You did a good job, you must have worked very hard," she is likely to develop a growth mindset, and subsequently achieve more.
+For example, if a child is told, "You did a good job, you must be very smart," they are likely to develop a fixed mindset.
+If on the other hand they are told, "You did a good job, you must have worked very hard," they are likely to develop a growth mindset, and subsequently achieve more.
 Studies have also shown that the simple action of telling learners about the different mindsets before a course can improve learning outcomes for the whole group.

-FIXME: use of gendered pronoun in the preceding paragraph

 As with stereotype threat, [there are concerns][growth-mindset-concerns] that research on grown mindset has